namelivia/fitbit-http-php/README.md

 This is a package for acessing the [Fitbit official Web API](https://dev.fitbit.com/build/reference/web-api/) from your PHP language project.
 It is designed so you can easily query and retrieve all data hold on their platform from Activity Logs to Sleep or Heart Rate information.

-## TODO
-**Disclaimer:** The Fitbit API is divided in various sections.
-Currently only the following sections are implemented on the current version:

-- Activities & Exercise Logs
-- Body & Weight
-- Devices
-- Friends
-- Food Logging
-- Heart Rate
-- Sleep
-- User

-While these other are still pending:

-- Subscriptions

-All sections are planned, you can check the progress and planning by browsing the [issues section of this repository](https://github.com/namelivia/fitbit-http-php/issues).

 ## Installation

 Require this package, with [Composer](https://getcomposer.org/), in the root directory of your project.